-FBI investigates bomb found in mailbox at George Soros' New York home
+U.S. authorities investigate bomb found in mailbox at Soros' N.Y. home

 NEW YORK (Reuters) - Federal agents on Tuesday were investigating an explosive device that was found in a mailbox outside a New York home owned by billionaire financier George Soros.

-Soros, one of the world’s biggest donors to liberal groups and causes, has become a hated figure among right-wing campaigners in the United States and Eastern Europe, and the target of a hostile media campaign by the nationalist government in his native Hungary.
+Soros, one of the world’s biggest donors to liberal groups and causes, was not there at the time.
+He has become a hated figure among some right-wing activists in the United States and Eastern Europe, and the target of a hostile media campaign by the nationalist government in his native Hungary.

 An employee at the home in Katonah, an upscale hamlet about 41 miles (66 km) north of New York City, opened a package at around 3:45 p.m.
-EDT (1945 GMT) on Monday to find what appeared to be an explosive device, the Bedford Police Department said.
-Soros was not there at the time.
+ET (1945 GMT) on Monday to find what appeared to be an explosive device, the Bedford Police Department said.

-Bomb squad technicians detonated the package in a nearby wooded area, police said.
+Bomb squad technicians detonated it in a nearby wooded area, police said.

-Investigators treated the device as a possible improvised explosive device but its components and construction were still being investigated, a law enforcement official familiar with the investigation said.
+Federal investigators treated the package as a possible improvised explosive device but its components and construction were still being investigated, a law enforcement official familiar with the investigation said.

 There was no warning of a possible threat to Soros, and there was no continuing threat to Soros or the public, the official said.